Ricimer: Lineage

 The date of Ricimer's birth is unknown.
 Some scholars have dated it as late as the early 430s, which would have made him unusually young when he rose to power.
 A birthdate of around 418 is more likely.
 The names of his parents are also unknown.
 In his panegyric to Anthemius, given in 468, the poet Sidonius Apollinaris claimed that Ricimer was Suevic on his father's side and Visigothic on his mother's, specifying that his maternal grandfather was Wallia, King of the Visigoths, who died in 418.
 It has been suggested that his Suevic father may have been a son of Hermeric, the king of the Suevi around 418, or else possibly Hermegarius, a Suevic war leader who died in 429.

 It has been surmised that Ricimer was the offspring of a marriage alliance between the ruling Suevic and Gothic houses and although Ricimer's father was identified as a Sueve, his identity is more frequently attested as Gothic by ancient writers.
 Such an alliance has been suggested as occurring in the year 431, but a more likely date is anterior to Wallia's death in 418.
-Wallia's successors as leader of the Visigoths were not his close relatives and may have become hostile toward the family members of the deceased king.
+Wallia's Visigothic successors were not his close relatives and may have been hostile toward the family members of the former king.

 As entry into the Western Empire's military was a frequent option for "losers of struggles for leadership among the barbarians", Ricimer's family may have entered the service of Rome.
 Historian Peter Heather suggests that the lack of stability among the Visigoths themselves may have incentivized Ricimer's pursuit of an "entirely Roman career", despite being "the grandson of the Visigothic king Wallia".

 Like many Germanic figures of note, Ricimer had relational ties to other tribes, like the Burgundians.
 For instance, Gundobad, Ricimer's "subordinate and successor", was his nephew since his sister had married the Burgundian king Gondioc.

 Rise to power

-According to Sidonius Apollinaris, Ricimer served under the magister militum Flavius Aetius alongside the comes domesticorum Majorian, whom he befriended.
+According to Sidonius Apollinaris, Ricimer served under the magister militum Aetius alongside the comes domesticorum Majorian, whom he befriended.
 Historian Penny MacGeorge writes, "Majorian certainly, and Ricimer probably, had served under Aetius, and there may have been other elements to this connection, political, personal, and social, that would have brought them both close to the centers of political power."